 Set (and stick to) Your Budget: One of the surest ways to increase your stress level is to shortchange the budgeting step in your planning process.
 Preparing an itemized budget with flexibility built in allows you to see where your money is going and forces you to attend to the smallest details of the event.
 The flexibility piece is necessary to give you the wiggle room you need when any unexpected expenses crop up.

 Assemble Your Dream Team: Selecting who will staff your booth and interact with visitors is a crucial aspect of executing a successful trade show.
 You may arrive with the flashiest booth and offer the tastiest treats, but without the right people in place to ensure successful human connections with visitors – your efforts will be wasted.
 First off, try to have a mix of expertise on hand, from marketing to technical experts.
-Properly coach your staff to stay on message (remember that goal setting step?), give warm greetings to all visitors (link to previous blog post on this topic) and really engage with them.
+Properly coach your staff to stay on message (remember that goal setting step?), give warm greetings to all visitors and really engage with them.
 One cautionary note – remind your team that they should check emails and messages away from the booth and keep personal chit chat, eating and drinking out of view.

 The Fun Part!: You know what you want to say, you know who you are saying it to…now you get to choose the best method for drawing visitors in.
 It’s time to design your trade show booth and all the collateral marketing you will use pre- and post-show!
 You only get one chance to make a first impression, so don’t be afraid to be creative.